Nisargp78/PresentPerfect-Events/README.md

-# Present Perfect Event Planner v3.0
+# Present Perfect Event Management

 A comprehensive event planning web application that helps users plan and organize various types of events, from weddings to corporate gatherings.